 How to Create and Customize Animations in CSS

-To create an animation, you must define its keyframes using the @keyframes
+To create an animation, first define keyframes using the @keyframes

 rule.